 All companies licensed to write property insurance in Texas are required to be members of TWIA.
 Their percentage participation is based on their company's statewide sales versus sales within TWIA's territory.
-TWIA is governed by a ninemember board of directors comprised of five insurance company representatives, two agent representatives and two consumer representatives.
-The board meets on a quarterly basis.

 Coverage for both residential and commercial property owners is available under TWIA.
 In addition, the association provides coverage for miscellaneous items such as signs, fences, swimming pools and flagpoles.